 During pregnancy, you can manage your complications better with the following tips –

 It is important for women with lupus to monitor their condition often as there is an increased chance of abnormalities including premature delivery.
 The baby’s growth needs to be continuously monitored as one-fourth of lupus pregnancies can result in premature delivery of the baby.
 This is brought about by preeclampsia which causes swelling of body tissues, after which the only possible treatment is delivering the baby.
+Regularly visiting your doctor can help understand how the baby is growing.
+All this makes it easier for the mother-to-be as well as the doctor to take care of all aspects of a pregnancy.

 A well balanced and healthy diet is important for all pregnant women.
 In case of a woman with lupus, taking lot of rest becomes even more important along with good nourishment.
 Keep your weight balanced by having a healthy diet.
 Your activities should not cause pain or tiredness and if they do, be willing to change or drop them.
+But do not forget to indulge in light exercises for a healthy pregnancy.

 Lupus flares during pregnancy are not common.
 Some women have actually reported an improvement in their lupus symptoms during pregnancy.
 In case you do experience flares, ask your doctor to tell you whether it is due to lupus or just one of the pregnancy symptoms.
 You need to make sure as lupus and pregnancy-induced flares are very similar.
 Joint swelling, fluid accumulation, facial rashes and changes in hair are some signs of lupus flares which are the same as flares due to pregnancy.